lucyoswald/SEI-2-React-Weather-App/README.md

-# SEI Project 2 - Weather API React App
+## SEI Project 2 - Weather API React App
-## Overview

 For project 2 we were asked to make a front-end React web app, using a free public API.
 My app allows users to search for any city and get the current weather information for that location in the form of a weather card.
 In addition to the main feature, the app also includes two other pages: one that displays the dates on which the ocean temperature has increased over the years and another that provides links to articles on climate change.